Cincinnati Reds: World championship and the end of an era (1990–2002)

+Controversy erupted after the 1992 season when team owner Marge Schott was reported to have racially and ethnically slurred players and business associates, and in a November interview, praised the early efforts of Adolf Hitler.
+As punishment, Major League Baseball's executive council prevented her from exercising day-to-day oversight of the Reds during the 1993 season.

-For the 1993 season, Piniella was replaced by fan favorite Tony Pérez, but he lasted only 44 games at the helm before being replaced by Davey Johnson.
+For the 1993 season, manager Piniella was replaced by fan favorite Tony Pérez, but he lasted only 44 games at the helm before being replaced by Davey Johnson.
 With Johnson steering the team, the Reds made steady progress.
 In 1994, the Reds were in the newly created National League Central Division with the Chicago Cubs, St. Louis Cardinals, and rivals Pittsburgh Pirates and Houston Astros.
 By the time the strike hit, the Reds finished a half-game ahead of the Houston Astros for first place in the NL Central.
 In 1995, the Reds won the division thanks to MVP Barry Larkin.
 After defeating the NL West champion Dodgers in the first NLDS since 1981, however, they lost to the Atlanta Braves.

-Team owner Marge Schott announced mid-season that Johnson would be gone by the end of the year, regardless of outcome, to be replaced by former Reds third baseman Ray Knight.
-Johnson and Schott had never gotten along, and she did not approve of Johnson living with his fiancée before they were married.
+Team owner Schott had decided before the 1995 season that manager Johnson would be gone by the end of the year, regardless of the team's outcome, to be replaced by former Reds third baseman Ray Knight.
+Schott did not like Johnson, and she did not approve of Johnson living with his fiancée before they were married.
 In contrast, Knight, along with his wife, professional golfer Nancy Lopez, were friends of Schott.
 The team took a dive under Knight, who was unable to complete two full seasons as manager and was subjected to complaints in the press about his strict managerial style.

+Marge Schott found herself the subject of further controversy when, in May 1996, she reiterated her 1992 praise for Hitler in an ESPN interview.
+The MLB executive council threatened to sanction her again, but she instead agreed step aside from day-to-day operations through 1998.
+In 1999, she sold a controlling stake in the team to a group led by Carl Lindner, retaining a minority interest, and never again directed the team's operations.

 In 1999, the Reds won 96 games, led by manager Jack McKeon, but lost to the New York Mets in a one-game playoff.
-Earlier that year, Schott sold controlling interest in the Reds to Cincinnati businessman Carl Lindner.
 Despite an 85–77 finish in 2000, and being named 1999 NL manager of the year, McKeon was fired after the 2000 season.
 The Reds did not have another winning season until 2010.